hyperledger-cacti/cacti/rfcs/formats/identity.md

 ### Multi-signature based verificationMethod

-A network DID must be controlled jointly by the network's participant units for operations such as creation of the DID, and its updation with changing network structure, and for other operations such as rotating keys, updating verification methods etc..
-To enable this group control we introduce a verificationMethod that uses multi-signatures and policies.
+A network DID must be controlled jointly by the network's participant units for operations such as creation of the DID, and its updation with changing network structure, and for other operations such as rotating/refreshing keys, updating verification methods etc. To enable this group, we introduce a `verificationMethod` that uses multi-signatures and associated policies.

-The verificationMethod will have the following properties:
+The `verificationMethod` will have the following properties:

 **id** - This will be the Network DID followed by a fragment forming a DID URI that points to this verification method.
 Eg: `did:<iin_name>:<network_name>#unique_verificationMethod_name`